BenjaminPaap/WP-AutoSharePost/README.md

  - PLANNED: Create a widget to show every facebook like for your shared post like other twitter widgets do.
 Maybe a twitter widget too, so that you don't need to install another plugin.
+ - PLANNED: Wordpress Comment Postback to Facebook.
+Users can request an access token in their user profile, so that if they answer with a comment to a post this comment is automatically posted to the shared facebook post.

 ### 0.2.4